hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 Type out `do` followed by all the things we need to do.

 For each file that we process we can use `basename` to create a prefix from the original filename.
-We will store this prefix in a variable called `base` and use it to to uniquely label our output files.
+We will store this prefix in a variable called `samplename` and use it to to uniquely label our output files.

 > *Note the use of backticks to assign the output of the `basename` command as value to the variable!
 If you cannot find the backtick key on your keyboard, just copy and paste from the lesson.*